 If you like, you can do the posts after the Day 1 post, in chronological order, to get the full healing experience.
-At the bottom of the day one post, you’ll see “Next Post” with a link to the next blog.
-Just follow those!
+Just click the left arrow on the post carousel, below, and it will guide you through them.

 No pressure though!
 If you’re crunched on time, you can treat them like a buffet and only write on the ones that inspire you or tug at your spirit.
 Let the Lord guide you through your process.
 This is your journey and I’m thrilled that this little blog is a part of it!